uPagge/uPagge/README.md

 🤪 [Who am i?](https://struchkov.dev/blog/about/) · [✏️ B.log](https://struchkov.dev/blog/)
 ***

 I work at T1 Group as a Senior Java Developer.
+I am 25 years old of which 4 years of industrial development and a year of training.

 In my spare time I write articles for newbies on [my blog about Java development](https://struchkov.dev/about).
 Which is visited by more than 6500 unique users per month.